dcomms/dcomms/docs/drp_whitepaper.md

 **Countermeasures:** CPU-based proof of work

-### Contact book sniffing
+### Contact book sniffing by known regID

 The attack is possible if an attacker runs a "sensor network" which records pairs of source and destination regIDs, to get track source and destination users, if he has a way to link regID to user. **Countermeasures:** frequently change regID and synchronize it with contacts; have unique regID per contact book entry; exchange regIDs in safe place, so only A and B know about regIDs; send many testINVITEs to some unknown regIDs (not in contact book) so it will be not possible to understand is it realINVITE or testINVITE.

-### Target user IP sniffing
+### Target user IP sniffing by known regID

-The attacker who is interested in getting IP address of target user and who knows his regIDa, can generate a regIDx in regIDspace that is close to target regIDa, become his neighbor and get IP address of the target user. **Countermeasures:** use unique temporary regIDs, don't connect to any new neighbors after exposing the regIDa to some potentially bad users
+The attacker who is interested in getting IP address of target user and who knows his regIDa, can generate a regIDx in regIDspace that is close to target regIDa, become his neighbor and get IP address of the target user.
+Or the attacker can run his own rendezvous peer and track user's IP by regIDa. **Countermeasures:** use unique temporary regIDs, don't connect to any new neighbors after exposing the regIDa to some potentially bad users; use only trusted RPs

 ### UDP-level DDoS attacks